Serene Funeral Planning

 • If you request to opt out of marketing, we will still need to retain your information in order to evidence your preferences.

-• We will need to retain, for a minimum period of 6 years, any information relating to applications you have entered into on our website.
+• We will need to retain, for a minimum period of 6 years, any information relating to a funeral plan product you have entered into with us.
 This period will commence once your relationship with us has ended.
 We need to keep your information for this length of time to assist with any potential future complaints.

 • Your information/data will not be used for marketing purposes once 12 months has passed following your application.